tbranyen/diffhtml/packages/diffhtml/README.md

 Multi-line strings can be achieved using the ES6 language feature template literal strings.
 These utilize the back-tick and may be spread over multiple lines.
-These are only useful if you interpolate primative JavaScript types. diffHTML is smart enough to recongize the following example as a single `<strong>` instead of parsing as two text nodes and a span:
+These are only useful if you interpolate primitive JavaScript types. diffHTML is smart enough to recognize the following example as a single `<strong>` instead of parsing as two text nodes and a span:

 ``` js